 The survey found that:

-- None of the girls and women searched received a legally required record of the encounter from the police
+- None of the girls and women searched received a legally required record of the encounter from police

 Speaking about the project, peer researcher Sara Owusu said: